Poems

 fifth grade.
 I don’t know what

-this black salamander with yellow spots
+this black salamander

 is called—I want to say yellow-